What is an adoption family profile or adoptive family profile?

 Now that you have looked over your stack of adoptive family profiles and put them in mental or physical stacks of yes, no, and maybe, the time has come to narrow them down to help you make a decision.
 Set aside the no pile and know that those families may not be for you but they would be a perfect match for another expectant mother.
 Take some time to go through the maybe stack and carefully decide if you want to place them aside or reconsider this family.
 Once you have your yes pile, go through each book again, carefully taking in the words written and how the pictures describe to you exactly who the family is and what is important to them.
 Some women connect with one family right away or feel drawn to a certain profile, while others might have it narrowed down to two or three by the end.
 If you have a friend or family member who is supportive of your adoption journey, it might help to get a second opinion if you are torn between a few families.
 Remember, however, that at the end of the day, it is you who will be placing your child in the family’s home and establishing a relationship with them throughout your child’s life.
 If you cannot decide between two families and feel that you need more information, let your adoption professional know that you would like to set up a phone call or video chat with the adoptive family.
 In doing this, you may ask questions that you felt you needed answers to, or upon hearing their voices, you might realize what individual, couple, or family is the perfect one for you.

 Above all, the most important thing to remember before looking at an adoption family profile is to make sure that you are confident in your decision to go forward with an adoption plan.
 If an agency or adoption professional tells you that you must select a family to receive services and you are still undecided about whether adoption is right for you, this is the time to step back and think about your decision before moving forward.
-Remember that once you select a family with whom to place your child, you are committing to that family, and much like you are expecting a child physically, an adoptive family is also expecting a child by preparing a nursery and readying their home and hearts for a child.
+Remember that once you select a family with whom to place your child, you are making a connection with that family.
 As with any decision in the adoption process, selecting a family is one of the most important steps, and you should allow yourself to take the time you need to make the best decision for yourself and your child.